FJG Pumpkin Week – Day 5, The Essex Pumpkin Tart

 At the beginning of the week we promised to produce recipes which were both delicious and nutritious.
 Well, they have all certainly been delicious, border- line nutritious, perhaps with the exception of the healthy soup.

-Today draws a close to the end of our pumpkin week however we still want to see any pictures of your attempts of recreating these fantastic recipes.
-Any recommended tweaks and top tips you think our recipes need don’t hesitate to lets us know.
+Today draws a close to the end of our pumpkin week, however, we still want to see any pictures of your attempts of recreating these fantastic recipes.
+Any recommended tweaks and top tips you think our recipes need don’t hesitate to let us know.

 Day 5 – The Essex Pumpkin Tart

 In reality this is essentially a classic American pumpkin pie, however as we are not American and certainly wouldn’t consider the dish a pie (the word invokes steak and ale as opposed to a sweet cake).
 Thus, we have stayed true to our roots; with plenty of orange on display we are making the Essex pumpkin tart!

 750g pumpkin, peeled, deseeded and cut into chucks